qureshijey1/torrent-script-master/README.md

 #### MIT License

-Copyright © 2015 Jaime Pillora &lt;dev@jpillora.com&gt;
+Copyright © 2018 Qureshi Jey &lt;dev@qureshijey1.com&gt;

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the